uikit/uikit-site/docs/pages/introduction.md

 </html>
 ```

-Once you have finished implementing UIkit into your webpage, take a look at the UIkit components and get an overview of what UIkit is offering.
+Once you have finished implementing UIkit into your document, take a look at the UIkit components and get an overview of what UIkit is offering.

 ***

 ## UIkit autocomplete for your editor

-To work even more efficiently, we recommend that you install one of the autocomplete plugins for your favourite IDE or code editor.
-This saves loads of time, as you won't have to look up and type all UIkit classes and markup.
+Using UIkit works best if you have a solid code editor, for example [Sublime Text](https://www.sublimetext.com/) or [Atom](https://atom.io/).
+To be even more efficient, we recommend that you install one of the autocomplete plugins for your favorite IDE or code editor.
+This saves a lot of time, as you won't have to look up and type all UIkit classes and markup.

-We'll update this section as soon as these plugins are available.
+We'll update this section as soon as these plugins are available for UIkit 3.